univrs-cloud/virgo/README.md

 the latest revision of the repository.
 Do not do this on your development machine.

 Also, be careful to clone the repository to a base path **NOT** containing spaces.
-This configuration is not supported by debootstrap and will lead to `virgoOS` not running.
+This configuration is not supported by debootstrap and will lead to `virgo` not running.

 After cloning the repository, you can move to the next step and start configuring